iiasa/message-ix-models/doc/project/efc.rst

 Scenario matrix:
 ----------------
-- Cpol_netzero
+``Cpol_netzero``
-Current policy efforts through 2030 and extended to 2035, emissions (CO2 FFI) peak year by 2030 at least, net-zero CO2 FFI by 2060 in R12_CHN
+   Current policy efforts through 2030 and extended to 2035, emissions (CO2 FFI) peak year by 2030 at least, net-zero CO2 FFI by 2060 in R12_CHN.

-- Aclt_netzero
+``Aclt_netzero``
-Accelerated policy actions through 2035, key policies are extended or further accelerated in 2030 and to 2035, emissions (CO2 FFI) peak year no later and lower than Cpol_netzero, net-zero CO2 FFI by 2060 in R12_CHN
+   Accelerated policy actions through 2035, key policies are extended or further accelerated in 2030 and to 2035, emissions (CO2 FFI) peak year no later and lower than Cpol_netzero, net-zero CO2 FFI by 2060 in R12_CHN.

 Starting scenarios:
 -------------------